-Alexander, a Democrat, was the representative for Arkansas's 1st congressional district from 1969 to 1992.
+Alexander was the representative for Arkansas’s 1st congressional district and was a Democrat.
+He served from 1969 to 1992.

-The chart is based on the bills Alexander sponsored and cosponsored.
+The chart is based on the bills Alexander sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Alexander was the primary sponsor of 13 bills that were enacted.
 The most recent include:

 - H.J.Res.
 637 (101st): To declare September 1991 as “National Rice Month”.

 - H.J.Res.
 633 (101st): To declare September 1991 as “National Rice Month”.